happy-machine/FastQL/README.md

 Spin up a blazing fast rust GraphQL server around your ML model in one line of python code.

 **NB.
 This is currently prototype only, not suitable for production.
-Can only create flat / non nested schema.**
+Can only create flat / non nested schema.
+Make sure you set RUST_ENV to production if you are using it on a remote machine**

 #### How to: